bandham-manikanta/qa-system/README.md

 Another weird thing - it's all customer messages.
 Zero responses from the concierge service.
 No "yes we booked that" or "sorry that's not available".
 So when I answer "what did someone book" I'm really saying what they asked for, not what actually happened.

-## London question - example:

-One of the example questions was "When is Layla planning her trip to London?"

-I searched through her messages.
-She mentions London once - needs a chauffeur "for her stay in London next month".
-But that's it.
-No date.
-Just "next month".

-So the system says "I don't have that information" which actually makes sense.
-There really isn't a specific date in the data.
-The search finds the right message, the LLM reads it, sees "next month" isn't a date, and correctly reports that.

-Kind of a perfect example of the system working right even when it looks wrong.

 ## What I'd change

 There's no memory between questions.
 Can't do follow-ups.
 Like you can't ask "when is Layla's trip" and then "where is she staying" - the second question doesn't know what the first one was about.